 Tower Hamlets contains the Tower of London World Heritage Site (see Figure 3).
-This complex monument model example of a mediaeval fortress palace; for its association with state institutions; and for being the setting for key historical events in European history.
+This complex monument retains buildings of many periods, dating back to the White Tower of 1078.
+It is internationally important for a number of reasons: its landmark location to both protect and control the City of London; as a symbol of Norman power; as an outstanding example of late 11th century innovative Norman military architecture; as a model example of a mediaeval fortress palace; for its association with state institutions; and for being the setting for key historical events in European history.
 It is also the home of the Crown Jewels.